Huegoxaga/notes/java/android.md

   - Select `start a new project`.
   - Select the `Empty Activity` template(recommanded)
   - The package name is the unique identifier of the app.
 Usually it is the organization or personal domain name in reverse order.
-  - The minimum API level controls the minimum SDK platform version that the app will support
 - Open an existing project
   - In the welcome page, select and open the existing project folder
   - Open the existing project's gradle file with Andriod Studio.